 “It depends on the state and the type of loan you’re getting,” says Dr. Michael Bentley, an entomologist and director of training and education for the National Pest Management Association (NPMA).

 Buyers can also ask for a pest inspection simply to cover all their bases, or in the event that the home inspector or home appraiser identifies signs of trouble that warrant a closer look.

 As the seller, you can opt to get a pest inspection before you’ve listed the property to save time later or for peace of mind.
 If you do a pest inspection, you’ll have to disclose the results to buyers and fix any problems immediately.
 Then, you can place the inspection report showing you’re in the clear on the kitchen table at showings as a selling point.

 Finally, even if your state doesn’t require a pest inspection, it’s possible that your individual county does.
 Your real estate agent, who knows the local regulations like the back of their hand, will be able offer insight on this.

 A pest inspector or pest management company must be licensed by your city or state, according to the U.S. Environmental Protection Agency.

 Reputable ones should be able to provide proof of liability insurance, customer referrals, and a treatment plan listing ingredients of any pesticides, as well as environmentally friendly alternatives.
 Likewise, they should not try to pressure you into signing a contract for treatment.

-What to expect from the pest inspection before closing
+What to expect from a pest inspection before closing

 The inspection itself can last as little as 30 minutes but takes longer depending on the size of your home and if you have any crawl spaces, a basement, or an attic.
-“Think of it like a physical in a doctor’s office: The more you have wrong with you, the more that physical is going to take,” Bentley said.
+“Think of it like a physical in a doctor’s office; the more you have wrong with you, the more that physical is going to take,” Bentley says.